Conversion therapy: Government plans for ban scrapped

 But Labour's Anneliese Dodds tweeted that it was an "outrageous decision".

-"A government that believes conversion therapy is acceptable in 21st century Britain is no friend of the LGBT+ community," the shadow women and equalities secretary said.
+"A government that believes conversion therapy is acceptable in 21st Century Britain is no friend of the LGBT+ community," the shadow women and equalities secretary said.

-And Liberal Democrat equalities spokesperson Wera Hobhouse MP said it was "giving the green light to a form of torture in the UK".
+And Liberal Democrat equalities spokesperson Wera Hobhouse said it was "giving the green light to a form of torture in the UK".

 "This is an utter betrayal of the LGBT+ community."